ifandelse/gnosis/README.md

-#Gnosis v0.0.2
+#Gnosis v0.1.0

 ##What is it?
 Gnosis is a utility to traverse JavaScript objects, allowing you to pass a callback to do something with each member of the object, etc. You can transform the object in place, or do anything else you need.

 ##API
-It's pretty simple, since only one method exists currently: `gnosis.traverse(targetObject, transformCallback);`
+It's pretty simple.
+The main method you're concerned with is: `gnosis.traverse(targetObject, transformCallback);`

 The `transformCallback` argument is a function with the following signature: